Commonly Available

 K'31 Swiss

-This page is now undergoing major revision for the first time in four years.
-We first designed this page for our friends who are interested in Bolt Action Military Rifle competitions, and would like to know more about the rifles used and which rifles are available on the surplus market today.
+We designed this page for our friends who are interested in Bolt Action Military Rifle competitions, and would like to know more about the rifles used and which rifles are available on the surplus market today.
 As the golden age of inexpensive surplus bolt action military rifles passes, many of the rifles popular in competition are no longer readily available on the surplus market.
-(For example, we have no surplus source for 1896 Mausers, and we find only occasional sources for the 1903/1903A3 US Springfield.)
+(For example, we have no surplus source for M'17 Enfields, and we find only occasional sources for the 1903/1903A3 US Springfield.)
 We are, however, maintaining the entries on these rifles for our friends from other countries who use them as research material.
-One new thing being added are the "Field Notes" which provide our experience shooting these rifles.
 Prices on these rifles differ greatly, as does their condition.
 As the late Turner Kirkland was fond of saying, "If you want good oats, you have to pay the price.
 If you'll take oats that have already been through the horse, those come cheaper."

 M 1917

-Individual M17 Enfields are still frequently offered at gun shows and in trade publications, but this rifle has not been generally available on the retail surplus market for some several years.
-Two years ago the CMP sold a small quanity of these rifles in functional condition, but those sold quickly.
-The M17's now available from CMP are "drill rifle turn-in's" which are not going to make competitive shoters; indeed, they do not even have bolts.
+Individual M17 Enfields are still frequently offered at gun shows and on the internet, but this rifle has not been generally available on the retail surplus market for some years.
+The CMP has a small quanity of these rifles for sale in their stores from time to time, but they are not in functional condition.
+The M17's now available from CMP are "drill rifle turn-in's" which are not going to make competitive shooters.
 Interested readers should check the CMP website daily for information.
 M17 Enfields rifles in good condition can produce very respectable scores.

 The M17 fires the US .30-'06 Springfield (aka .30-'06 Govt.) cartridge.
 Ammunition loaded for the 1903/1903A3 Springfield or for the later M1 Garand may be fired safely in any 1917 in good condition.
-Components for reloading are available from all major manufacturers, or will be if the shortage ever ends.
+Components for reloading are available from all major manufacturers.

 Both the 1903 and the later 1903A3 fire the US .30-'06 Springfield (aka .30-'06 Govt.) cartridge.
 Any ammunition loaded for the later M1 Garand may be fired safely in any 1903 or 1903A3 in good condition.
-Components for reloading are available from all major manufacturers..
+(Note warning from CMP discussed above.)
+Components for reloading are available from all major manufacturers.

 M'95 Mauser Rifle